steiner-kenton/mileage_tracker/README.md

 - Quick overview of saved locations, total trips, and receipts
 - Summary statistics at a glance
 - Easy navigation to all features
+- **💡 Tip:** Toggle dark/light mode using the ⚙️ Settings menu (click the ☰ menu in the top-right corner)

 ### 2. Mileage Dictionary 📍
 **Manage Your Frequent Locations**